Vedaad-Shakib/MatrixEffect/README.md

 MatrixEffect
 ============

-This repository creates the code effect seen in "The Matrix" movie.
+This creates the code effect seen in "The Matrix" movie.